LJTalks/heartlandhub/docs/app_details.md

 This app looks after our user profiles.
 There will be an option to create a profile.
 Users can manage their comments in here, and can access their purchase history, and manage their newsletter/contact preferences.

 members can be assigned to groups for newsletter preferences and special access.

+Members could have access to contact form emails they have submitted (and maybe our response)

 # Services